elastos/Elastos/ELA.CR.NewProposal/README.md

 If clone works successfully, you should see folder structure like $GOPATH/src/Elastos.ELA/Makefile
 ### Glide install

-Run `glide update && glide install` to install depandencies.
+cd $GOPATH/src/github.com/elastos/Elastos.ELA and Run `glide update && glide install` to install depandencies.

 ### Make

-Run `make` to build files.
+cd $GOPATH/src/github.com/elastos/Elastos.ELA and Run `make` to build files.

 If you did not see any error message, congratulations, you have made the ELA full node.
 ## Run on Ubuntu